you live outside the European Union and need a car for several weeks or

 The benefits of short-term leasing are

-You get a new car straight from the factory.
+You get a new Peugeot or Renault car, SUV, or van straight from the factory.

 You save money because short-term leases aren't subject to